This Epic Stuffed Garlic Bread is the best garlic bread recipe you will ever make. It’s buttery, cheesy and LOADED with fresh garlic!

 Anyway, bread is not a food I like to drop precious carbs on.
-UNLESS we are talking about my Garlic Bread.
+UNLESS we are talking about my EPIC Stuffed Garlic Bread recipe.

 Folks.
-This is worth it, trust me.
+This garlic bread is worth it, trust me.
 It might even be worth skipping the cake for.
 I can’t. believe.
 I. just. said. that.

-If you’re gonna go there with bread, you know, you might as well go THERE.
+Since we’re going there today, you know, you might as well GO.
+THERE.